In Depth Patient Reports - default

 - Reduce pulmonary hypertension

 Pulmonary Rehabilitation.
 Pulmonary rehabilitation is a proven method of relieving shortness of breath (dyspnea), reducing hospitalizations and disability from COPD, increasing exercise capacity, and improving mental and physical quality of life, although there is no proof that it improves survival.
-This treatment is recommended for patients with stable chronic lung disease who are significantly affected by respiratory symptoms.
+This treatment is recommended for patients with stable chronic lung disease who are affected by respiratory symptoms.
 Although pulmonary rehabilitation doesn't improve lung function, it strengthens muscles and improves other body systems to minimize the effects of lung dysfunction.
+While once considered mainly for those with severe disease, it has been shown to be effective in helping people with less severe disease as well.

 - Breathing training